naxels/go_logfile_reader/README.md

 # Log file reader written in Golang

-Simple Golang logfile reader written to help read in a logfile and do a RegEx to highlight words on a line
+Simple Golang logfile reader written to help read in a logfile and do a RegEx to for example highlight matches on a line

 **TODO:**
-- option to tell how many lines to read
+- implement the option only read given number of lines from file
-- option to read from head or tail
+- implement the option to read from head or tail
-- option to input a RegEx pattern which is used to highlight text in each line
-- create tests (fulltext read, head + lines read, tail + lines read, RegEx pattern, lines to read larger than file (catch too many lines))
+- create tests (head + lines read, tail + lines read, lines to read larger than file (catch more lines than 'file' error without user error))

 You can use a go routine to input a volume of log files and get lines back